treygriffith/mongoose-mixins/README.md

 Mixins
 ------
 Mixins are separated into packages, that can be referenced by their string name.
-As of now, there are only two packages of mixins available:
+As of now, there are only two packages of mixins available in the core of `mongoose-mixins`:

 1. `'basics'` :
 	* `getAll` - retrieve all the documents in a collection